 How to Effectively Screen the Squat

 How do you know if your client is “safe” to squat?
 Whether you’re a physical therapist or a strength coach, it’s important to know this before you begin loading things up!
-Here’s how to effectively screen the squat!
+Here’s how to perform and effective squat screen!

 What is a Screen Anyways?